go-softwarelab/common/docs/docs/seq/README.md

 func Each[E any](seq iter.Seq[E], consumer Consumer[E]) iter.Seq[E]
 ```

+Each returns a sequence that applies the given consumer to each element of the input sequence and pass it further.
 Each is an alias for Tap.
+Comparing to ForEach, this is a lazy function and doesn't consume the input sequence.

 <details>
 <summary>Example</summary>